 South Park sits across the Duwamish from Georgetown, with industrial neighbors, flood-zone exposure, and one of Seattle's most diverse, working-class residential communities.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a South Park home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a South Park home turns on neighborhood-level math.

 How are South Park property taxes calculated?